Entropion and ectropion are conditions that can dealt with.

 Entropion and ectropion are conditions that affect your eyelid.

-Entropion is where your eyelid turns in and causes your eyelashes to rub against the cornea (the clear, dome-shaped outer layer at the front of your eye).
+- Entropion – Where your eyelid turns in and causes your eyelashes to rub against the cornea (the clear, dome-shaped outer layer at the front of your eye).

-Ectropion is where your eyelid turns out and does not touch your eye (see figure 1).
+- Ectropion – Where your eyelid turns out and does not touch your eye.

-Usually the problem is caused by ageing.
-Sometimes it is caused by scar tissue pulling the eyelid out of position.
-Usually only the lower eyelid is affected.
+The problem is usually caused by ageing.
+Sometimes the problem is caused by scar tissue pulling your eyelid out of position.
+Only the lower eyelid is usually affected.

 Are there any alternatives to surgery?

-An entropion or ectropion repair is usually performed under a local anaesthetic.
-The operation usually takes between half an hour and one hour, depending on whether the operation involves both eyes.
+The operation usually takes 30 minutes to an hour, depending on whether the operation involves both eyes.

-Your surgeon may need to remove a small section of the eyelid where the tissues have slackened most.
-If the problem is caused by tight skin or scar tissue, they may need to use a skin graft.
+Your surgeon may need to remove a small section of your eyelid where the tissues have slackened most.
+If the problem is caused by tight skin or scar tissue, your surgeon may need to use a skin graft.